 There are so many lovely towns and villages offering tourist accommodation in Cornwall, it can be difficult to choose the best for your needs.
 We hope these pointers help.

 We particularly like Bodmin.
-It isn’t the swankiest of Cornwall’s towns, but it’s one of the most accessible bases for those driving from elsewhere in the country and its central location means that you’ve got a great range of routes (not to mention both the north and south coasts) within striking distance.
+It isn’t the swankiest of Cornwall’s towns, but it’s one of the most accessible bases for those driving from elsewhere in the country.
+Its central location means that you’ve got a great range of routes (not to mention both the north and south coasts) within striking distance.

-There are several bike shops in Bodmin and plans have been submitted to create a holiday complex for cyclists as well as new cycling trails in the area (more info on that here).
+There are several bike shops in Bodmin and plans have been submitted to create a holiday complex for cyclists as well as new cycling trails in the area.

 Road bike hire in Cornwall